NeuroTechX/ntx_slack_archive/opportunities.md

  >harris, you might also want to look at Ripple (<http://rippleneuro.com>) or Blackrock Microsystems (<http://blackrockmicro.com>).
 Blackrock commericalized the "Utah" arrays that are used in a lot of human and animal experiments, while Ripple is an up-and-coming neurophysiology hardware company.

+10/10/2017 12:36 AM

+ **harris** :

+ >Thanks!
+Didn't know there were so many neuroscience related companies nearby